Howard Clark Kee

+Kee attended Dallas Theological Seminary, attaining a Th.
+M. degree in 1944.
 After earning a PhD from Yale University in 1951, Kee was an instructor in religion and classics at the University of Pennsylvania from 1951 until 1953.
 He was an assistant professor and professor of New Testament at Drew University from 1953 until 1968.
 In 1968 he was appointed the Rufus Jones professor of history of religion at Bryn Mawr College where he taught until 1977 when he became the William Goodwin Aurelio professor of Biblical Studies at Boston University, a position he held until his retirement in 1989.

 Kee contributed the commentary on "The Gospel According to Matthew" to The Interpreter's One-Volume Commentary On the Bible published by Abingdon Press in 1971.